Cindy Flynn, of Hackler Flynn Law, has gone from doing four webinars a year to an average of six per week thanks to the Covid-19 pandemic.

 Austin LaRoche: Thanks so much for being here today.
-My name’s Austin Laroche and, here at ATAK, we’re just starting a little, marketing and the time of Covid-19 series.
-And with me today, I’ve got, Cindy Flynn from Hackler Flynn Law.
+My name’s Austin Laroche and, here at ATAK, we’re just starting a little “Marketing in the Time of Covid-19” series.
+With me today, I’ve got Cindy Flynn from Hackler Flynn Law.
 How are you doing today, Cindy?

-Cindy Flynn: I am great, thanks Austin.
-Thanks for having me.
+Cindy Flynn: I am great.
+Thanks, Austin for having me.

-Austin LaRoche: Cindy, I wanted Cindy to come on because Cindy is doing so many webinars.
-I think I’m going to have to start nicknaming her, the screen queen.
+Austin LaRoche: So, I wanted Cindy to come on because Cindy is doing so many webinars.
+I think I’m going to have to start nicknaming her, “The Screen Queen”.

 How many webinars are you doing a week right now?

 Austin LaRoche: Wow, six webinars a week.
 So for those who don’t know, Cindy is an employment attorney, and she represents entrepreneurs, companies, and employment battles.

 And so, the webinars have mostly focused on the new CARES Act, right?

 Cindy Flynn: Yes.
 I’ve also talked about Covid-19 and employment law, and essentially, how to deal with it as a business owner.

 Austin LaRoche: What are some of the common questions that you’re seeing from customers?